 Since Magento 1.6 there is also the Mage_ImportExport extension which is much better from a performance point of view, but its main purpose seems to be the export from one Magento instance and import it into another, because of the lack of export field configurations, filters, etc.

-which also mentions some differences between these two export extensions.
+There is a Magento forum post which also mentions some differences between these two export extensions.

 For the above mentioned reasons we decided to use a customized Dataflow export profile also for the product feed generation in our Recolize Recommendation Engine Extension for Magento.